Future Trends in Competency-Based Assessment

-Yet despite their popularity, there are growing concerns about their suitability to demonstrate ‘real competency’ in unsupervised clinical practice (Franklin and Melville 2015).
+Yet, despite their popularity, there are growing concerns about their suitability to demonstrate ‘real competency’ in unsupervised clinical practice (Franklin & Melville 2015).

-Harden (2002), like Wright (2005), also offers a succinct summary of the key criteria needed for effective outcomes based learning.
+Harden (2002), like Wright (2005), also offers a summary of the key criteria needed for effective outcomes-based learning.
 They include: